mmacneil/devfolio/README.md

 3. Use webpack to compile and bundle the css/js by running `npm run build` from the project folder root containing `webpack.config.js`.
 Webpack will also begin watching these files for changes and re-build as they're modified.
  <pre>
  <code>src\>npm run build</code></pre>
+ 4. Open `index.html` locally in your favorite browser.
+ 5. Modify accordingly - styles, colors &andvariables can be changed in `styles.scss`.
+Refer to the Bulma docs for guidance on how to quickly customize Bulma using  [color helpers](https://bulma.io/documentation/modifiers/color-helpers/ and [variables](https://bulma.io/documentation/customize/variables/).